Many cat parents are searching for an alternative to traditional clay litter for their feline friend.

-Even though I only have one cat (15 pounds), I use the formula for multiple cats because it does clump better.
+Even though I only have one cat (15 pounds), I use the multiple cat formula because it does clump better.

 I've never experienced a problem with odor, and when I come home every evening, it does not smell like a cat lives there!
 The biggest drawback for me is its cost.

-But for me, the pros outweigh the cons, and I never use any other type of litter.
+But for me, the pros outweigh the cons, and I never use any other type.

 Worlds Best Cat Litter

-My complaint- due to it's light weight my heavily coated cats manage to carry the litter wherever they go.
+My complaint- due to it's light weight my heavily coated cats manage to carry it wherever they go.

 Another issue I've read about in an article written by a cat vet is that some cats are highly allergic to it because corn is a common allergen.